NathanMagnan/VRROOMe/README.md

 The more advanced reader might feel the need to play with lower-level functions.
 Please do so, they are all in the ` Code/ ` folder.\
 I tried to document these within the code itself.
 But should my comments be unsufficient, please send me an e-mail at ` nathan.magnan@maths.cam.ac.uk ` to request clarifications.

+## Usage in research

+If you've use it for research, please cite the paper **To Be Completed once it is published**.